American Committee of Medical Entomology (ACME)

 The American Committee of Medical Entomology (ACME), is organized under the auspices of the American Society of Tropical Medicine and Hygiene (ASTMH) and exists to work toward the following objectives:

-- To promote medical entomology in the ASTMH and in organizations whose scopes of activities include the area of human diseases transmitted by arthropods
+1. To promote medical entomology in the ASTMH and other organizations whose scope of activities includes the area of arthropods that directly or indirectly cause diseases or conditions.

-- To organize symposia or workshops annually that emphasize, but are not limited to, the contributions of medical entomology to tropical medicine
+2. To organize symposia or workshops that emphasize, but are not limited to, the contributions of medical entomology to tropical medicine.

-- To recognize outstanding contributions by medical entomologists
+3. To recognize outstanding contributions by medical entomologists.

 Leadership Documents